 And so, we must ask the question, when will these things take place?
 When will God’s great mercy promised to His faithful enduring to the end saints be fulfilled?
 When will we hear the sound of that great trumpet that will call all true living on planet earth saints to be gathered together with those who have already died in the Lord?
 According to Jesus, in Matthew 24.29; “Immediately after the tribulation of those days…”

 What are those days Jesus was speaking of?
 He was speaking of the days after many have come in the name of Jesus as if Christian and have deceived many.
 He was speaking of the days after our hearing of wars and rumors of wars; after nations have risen up against nations, after famines, pestilences, and many earthquakes and the increase of those earthquakes.

 Jesus was speaking of the days after many are delivered up to tribulation and are killed and hated by all nations.
-Jesus was speaking of the days after many one-time believers are offended and begin to betray friends and family possibly because they feel as though they have been lied to concerning the timing of the rapture.
+Jesus was speaking of the days after many one-time believers are offended and begin to betray friends and family possibly because they feel as though they have been lied to concerning the timing of the gathering of His saints, or as more recently known as the rapture.